Skip to main content

 Be wary of assuming input will not use composing regions

-#It is tempting when targeting a particular locale to assume that all users will be satisfied with input from that locale.
+It is tempting when targeting a particular locale to assume that all users will be satisfied with input from that locale.
 For example, forum software targeting an English-language community might be assumed to only need to deal with English text.
 However, this kind of assumption is often incorrect.
 For example, maybe the English-language forum participants will want to discuss Japanese anime or Vietnamese cooking.
 Maybe one of the participants is Korean and prefers to express their name in their native ideographs.
-For this reason, freeform fields should rarely use the enforced
+For this reason, freeform fields should rarely use the enforced value and should instead prefer the truncateAfterCompositionEnds value if at all possible.

 Timeline

-#Landed in version: v1.26.0-1.0.pre
+Landed in version: v1.26.0-1.0.pre

 In stable release: 2.0.0